SSG Infographic

 2. Data analysts will interpret the data to see how the trend has changed and look for possible errors that could affect the report’s accuracy.

-3. Policymakers will then assess the data to see if the current policies are working as intended.
+3. Policymakers will then assess the public health data to see if the current policies are working as intended.